itymoshenko/zabbix-monitoring/vfs-file-discovery/README.md

 ## Introduction
-The low level discovery rule will return all file names with full path via `{#LOGFILENAME}`
+The low level discovery rule will return all file names with full path via `{#LOGFILENAME}`.

 ## Installation
 1. Zabbix agent should be installed and properly configured on linux server.